VantaInc/vanta-mcp-server/README.md

 ### Vanta OAuth Credentials

-1. Create OAuth credentials from the <a href="https://developer.vanta.com/docs/api-access-setup"> developer dashboard </a>
+1. Create OAuth credentials from the <a href="https://developer.vanta.com/docs/api-access-setup"> developer dashboard </a>.
+When creating an application and selecting the app type, make sure to select "Manage Vanta".
 2. Save the `client_id` and `client_secret` to a env file:
    ```json
    {